How to Hike Wasootch Ridge in Kananaskis Country

 Children above eight should be fine.
 We did see one family on the hike, but of course, every child is different, and you’ll know their fitness best.

-A Kananaskis Conservation Pass is Needed to Hike in Kananaskis
+A Pass is Needed to Hike in Kananaskis

-Visitors are required to hold a Kananaskis Conservation Pass.
-The area covered in the pass includes Kananaskis and the Bow Valley corridor.
+Visitors are required to hold a Kananaskis Conservation Pass, which covers Kananaskis and the Bow Valley Corridor.
+This pass is separate from the National Parks Pass needed to visit Banff and the other national parks.
 Passes may be purchased online and are attached to a license plate number.
 Requirements are around vehicles and parking, not the individual.
 This includes parking at the Canmore Nordic Center or Grassi Lakes.

-Kananaskis Conservation Pass Prices
+Pass Prices

-• Annual Pass: $90 (registers two vehicles)
+- Annual Pass: $90 (registers two cars)

 Plan Your Trip to the Canadian Rockies

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
-Including hike info and off-season travel information.
-This is also where you can meet one another when you need adventure buddies.
+The Banff Blog Private Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
+You can also meet new adventure buddies.